tuhaihe/cbcopy/README.md

 - `Copy On Segment` - If the table's statistics pg_class->reltuples is greater than --on-segment-threshold, and both the source and target databases have the same version and the same number of nodes, cbcopy will enable the Copy On Segment strategy for this table.
 This means that data migration between the source and target databases will occur in parallel across all segment nodes without data redistribution.
 - `Copy on External Table` - For tables that do not meet the conditions for the above two strategies, cbcopy will enable the Copy On External Table strategy.
 This means that data migration between the source and target databases will occur in parallel across all segment nodes with data redistribution.

+### Result files
+After the cbcopy finishes running, it generates some files in the $USER/gpAdminLogs directory.
+The cbcopy_$timestamp.log file contains all the logs, including debugging and error messages.
+Additionally, there will be cbcopy_succeed_$timestamp and cbcopy_failed_$timestamp files, which contain the tables that were processed successfully and those that failed.

+### Multiple migrations
+If, after migration, some tables migrate successfully while others fail, we can pass the cbcopy_succeed_$timestamp file to the --exclude-table-file option.
+This way, we can avoid re-migrating the tables that have already been successfully migrated.

+### Statistics Used by the cbcopy
+When migrating in a production environment, a good strategy is to perform an analyze command on tables with a large amount of data in advance. cbcopy will use statistics of the table to decide whether to migrate only through the master or through all the segment nodes

 ## Examples
 ```